patrickTumulty/QN2M/README.md

 	<img src="Images/GUIExample.png" width="500">
 </p>

+*Note: This is an active project and doesn't yet reflect an alpha stage*

 ## Inspiration

 The inspiration for this project came from studying modular synthesis techniques over the duration of a semester.
 During this class, I noticed that I was using a similar set of modules each time I began a new patch.
 This sequence of modules is illustrated below in VCVRack.
 We start with a clock (Square wave) that decides our tempo.
 That clock will control an ADSR envelope and a noise generator.
 We now get a new random value from the noise generator with every pulse of our clock.
 That random noise value gets quantized into a musical pitch based on a user defined scale.
 In this example we are quantizing these noise values to a C major scale.
 The ADSR controls the envelope of a VCO and voila!
 Endless music!